Ghulam Yahya Anjum

 Ghulam Yahya Anjum (غلام یحییٰ انجم) is an Indian academic and author associated with the Department of Islamic Studies, Jamia Hamdard, New Delhi.
 He has written on madrasah education, Sufism, and Qurʾānic studies, and his works have been the subject of book launches and literary award programmes.

 Biography

-Ghulam Yahya Anjum was born in Uttar Pradesh, India (Siddharthnagar istrict).
+Ghulam Yahya Anjum was born in Uttar Pradesh, India (Siddharthnagar district).
 He completed the traditional Dars-e-Nizami at Jamia Ashrafia, Mubarakpur, and later obtained an MA, MPhil and PhD in Arabic from Aligarh Muslim University.

 Career

 At Jamia Hamdard, Anjum has served as professor and head of the Department of Islamic Studies and serves as head of the department of Theology.
 He was noted for contributing to curriculum development for madrasahs in Uttar Pradesh, reported to include contemporary subjects alongside traditional Islamic studies.

 He has also presided over sessions in academic conferences, including the 2022 Jamia Hamdard seminar on Islam and pluralism, and webinars on Qurʾānic exegesis in South Asia.

 In September 1999, at an international event on the 100th birth anniversary of Ayatollah Ruhollah Khomeini, Anjum was noted among the speakers.
 According to the Tehran Times, he remarked that Khomeini emphasized simple living and reliance on the people after God.